A9-Dataset: Multi-Sensor Infrastructure-Based Dataset for Mobility Research: Acknowledgment

 \section{Acknowledgment}

-This work was funded by the Federal Ministry of Transport and Digital Infrastructure, Germany as part of the research project Providentia++ (Grant Number: 01MM19008A).
+This work was funded by the Federal Ministry for Digital and Transport, Germany as part of the research project Providentia++.
 The authors would like to express their gratitude to the funding agency and to the numerous students at TUM who have contributed to the creation of the dataset.